Genre-bending debut novel like Sliding Doors meets Wifedom

-June 15: At Muse at 4pm, Amy Brown will be in conversation about her book, My Brilliant Sister, with Canberra Writers Festival artistic director Beejay Silcox.
-See: musecanberra.com.au.
+June 15: At Muse at 4pm, Amy Brown will be in conversation about her book My Brilliant Sister with Canberra Writers Festival artistic director Beejay Silcox.
+For more information, see: musecanberra.com.au.

 June 18: At 6pm Nick Bryant will be in conversation on his new book, The Forever War.
 America's unending conflict with itself, with Mark Kenny.
-RSSS auditorium ANU.
-Registrations at anu.edu.au/events.
+At ANU's Research School of Social Sciences auditorium.
+For registrations, visit anu.edu.au/events.

 June 19: At 6pm at Harry Hartog ANU, Canberra author Kaaron Warren will be in conversation with Daniel O'Malley on her new book, The Underhistory.
 Registrations at anu.edu.au/events.

 June 22: Dr Li Tana will be in conversation about her book, A Maritime Vietnam: From Earliest Times to the Nineteenth Century, with Professor Anthony Reid at Asia Bookroom at 3pm.
-Please RSVP for catering and seating purposes to Books@AsiaBookroom.com or 6251 5191 by June 21 at 5pm.
+RSVP to Books@AsiaBookroom.com or 62515191 by June 21 at 5pm.
 Admission by gold coin donation to the Indigenous Literacy Foundation.

 June 23: Sandra Bennett's Tracks in the Mist: The Adamson Adventures Book 4 will be launched at The Book Cow at 11am.
 See: bookcow.com.au.